The program is organized in 2 independant semesters.

 This course discusses the physics of capillary phenomena and mixing processes.
 It addresses fundamental principles and practical aspects, using a mechanism-rooted description illustrated with many laboratory experiments from ongoing research.

-M. Abid (IRPHÉ, resp.), B. Favier (IRPHÉ), P. Boivin (M2P2)
+M. Abid (IRPHÉ, resp.), B. Favier (IRPHÉ), I. Cheylan (M2P2)

 After a hands-on course on numerical modeling, students choose a project, tutored by a researcher expert on the topic.
 Through this practical experience, they learn to design a model, choose the suitable numerical tools, and develop a critical viewpoint on their results.

-Y. Forterre (IUSTI, resp.), C. Eloy (IRPHÉ), J. Marthelot (IUSTI), T. Engels (ISM),
+Y. Forterre (IUSTI, resp.), C. Eloy (IRPHÉ), J. Marthelot (IUSTI), T. Engels (ISM)

 The goal of this course is to study biological processes from an engineering/physics perspective in order to develop new bio-inspired strategies.
 It consists of 4 introductory lectures on current biomechanical topics in plants and animals, followed by a group project on R&D topics.